isaackwy/desktop-config-files/libXft-bgra-Slackware15/README.md

 chmod +x libXft-bgra-Slackware15.sh
 ```

 2. Run the script.
 It downloads the files for building libXft.
-The script will also check the signature of the upstream libXft tarball:
+This script will also check the signature of the upstream libXft tarball:
 `sh libXft-bgra-Slackware15.sh`

+3. The script will create a new build directory named 'libXft-bgra'.
+Please change to it:
+`cd libXft-bgra`

-3. Run the script:
+4. Run the script:
 `sudo ./x11.SlackBuild lib libXft`